cscannell-inacloud/Microsoft-Teams-Docs/teams/sideload.md

 > **Note** In order for sideloading to work, your tenant admin must first permit sideloading ([more info](setup.md))

+1. Create a new team for testing, if necessary.
+Click **Create team** at the bottom of the left-hand panel.

-1. On the team you wish to load it, click on the overflow (“…”), and select View team.
+2. On the team you wish to load it, click on the overflow (“…”), and select View team.

    !["View team"](images/tab_view_team.png)

 > **Note** You must be the team owner, or the owner must allow users to add tabs for this functionality to appear.

-2. Select the Bot tab, then click on "Sideload a bot or tab" on the lower right.
+3. Select the Bot tab, then click on "Sideload a bot or tab" on the lower right.

    !["Sideload entry point"](images/sideloadentrypoint.png)

-3. Browse to and select your zip package from your PC.
+4. Browse to and select your zip package from your PC.

-4. You will see your sideloaded bot or tab in the list.
+5. You will see your sideloaded bot or tab in the list.

    !["Example of bot in list of side-loaded bots"](images/botinlist.jpg)